iagorichard/human-segmentation-sam/checkpoints/readme.txt

-Here put the checkpoint file
+In this folder please put the checkpoint file!!